aviatrix/crossplane-provider-aviatrix/README.md

 # Provider Aviatrix

+This repository is a work in progress.
+In the future, it will be the site of a fully supported crossplane provider for configuring Aviatrix Controllers.
+It is not currently ready for production use, and should be considered to be a pre-alpha level quality.

 `provider-aviatrix` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the Aviatrix API.

 ## Getting Started

+This section is under construction, and not yet functional.

 Install the provider by using the following command after changing the image tag to the [latest release](https://marketplace.upbound.io/providers/aviatrix/provider-aviatrix):